bketelsen/drb-personal/README.md

 ## Content & Data

 All data that powers the site is in the `/content` directory.
-Your first stop should be to edit `/content/siteMetadata.json` and change titles, labels, social media handles, etc.
+Your first stop should be start the netlify CMS and modify the types in there.

 ### Editing Content in a Web-Based CMS